dmsuty/Text-Encoder/README.md

 -i - a name of input file
 -t - input text
-*one for -i or -t must be given for correct result
+IMPORTANT: one for -i or -t must be given for correct result

 -o - output flie name